M-Parvini/MISO-OFDM-IEEE-WCNC/README.md

-Simulation code of the paper: "An Optimized MISO-OFDM Waveform Design for 6G Industrial Networks"
+# Simulation code of the paper:
+    "An Optimized MISO-OFDM Waveform Design for 6G Industrial Networks"

+# CVXopt must be installed